vagnercds1/take-home-test/README.md

     password: 1234

-✔ - To run the application in Docker, open the folder take-home-test\backend and run the command:
+✔ - To run the application in Docker, open the folder take-home-test\backend and update the files Fundo.Applications.WebApi\Startup.cs and Fundo.Applications.WebApiSecurity\Startup.cs for retrive the connection string from the environment variable.

-    Alter the file Fundo.Applications.WebApi\Startup.cs and Fundo.Applications.WebApiSecurity\Startup.cs for retrive the connection string from the environment variable.
+Execute the command on terminal.

 	docker-compose up --build